NetLogo/Network-Extension/README.md

 * `__layout-sphere`

 For the source code for these primitives, see [this commit](https://github.com/NetLogo/Network-Extension/commit/eea275e20b5c2a76fc76b8b7642d2a5e7df0a1e4).
 But note they are written in the style used by built-in NetLogo primitives.
 To be brought back to life, they'd need to be changed to use the extensions API instead.

+## Building

+Use the NETLOGO environment variable to tell the Makefile which NetLogo.jar to compile against.
+For example:

+    NETLOGO=/Applications/NetLogo\\\ 5.0 make

+If compilation succeeds, `network.jar` will be created.

 ## Credits